centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/monitoring-servers/advanced-configuration.md

 For each output, the parameters are:

   - Type
     There are several types of outputs managed by the Centreon Broker:

-    1.  *TCP - IPV4* and *TCP - IPV6*: This output forwards data to another
+    1.  **TCP - IPV4** and **TCP - IPV6**: This output forwards data to another
         server, another Centreon Broker or Centreon Map.
-    2. File: Writes data into a file.
+    2.  **File**: Writes data into a file.
-    3. RRD: Generates RRD data from performance data.
+    3.  **RRD**: Generates RRD data from performance data.
-    4. Storage: Writes metrics into the database and generates performance data.
+    4.  **Storage**: Writes metrics into the database and generates performance data (deprecated).
+    5.  **SQL**: Writes the real-time status into Centreon's database (deprecated).
-    5. SQL: Writes the real-time status into Centreon's database.
+    6.  **unified-sql**: Writes the real-time status into Centreon's database.
+        One such output replaces **Storage** and **SQL** outputs in the same time.
-    6. Dumper Reader: Reads from a database when Broker is asked to synchronize databases.
+    7.  **Dumper Reader**: Reads from a database when Broker is asked to synchronize databases.
-    7. Dumper Writer: Writes into a database when Broker is asked to synchronize databases.
+    8.  **Dumper Writer**: Writes into a database when Broker is asked to synchronize databases.
-    8. BAM Monitoring: Generates BAM data from raw events and updates real-time BAM status.
+    9.  **BAM Monitoring**: Generates BAM data from raw events and updates real-time BAM status.
-    9. BAM Reporting: Writes long-term BAM logs that can then be used by BI.
+    10. **BAM Reporting**: Writes long-term BAM logs that can then be used by BI.
+    11. **Generic - Stream connector**: This is a generic output.
+You need to write a Lua script to explain what you want.

   - Failover
     A *failover* is an output that will be started when in an error state.
     Examples are TCP connections "gone haywire" or a MySQL server suddenly disconnecting, etc. By default, each output has an automatic failover that